Quantco/datajudge/docs/source/getting_started.rst

 Column capitalization
 ---------------------

-Different database management systems handle capitalization of entities, such as column names, differently.
+Different database management systems handle the capitalization of entities, such as column names, differently.
 For the time being:

 - Mssql: ``datajudge`` expects column name capitalization as is seen in database, either lowercase or uppercase.